How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 Apple screen time is super handy for limiting what your child can do on their device, but what if they know how to hack screen time?
 They might have found a way to bypass the restrictions even after downtime kicks in.
 This guide will show you how to stop them.

-Restricting your child’s iOS device is easy with Apple screen time, from limiting the content they can access to capping their total screen time per day.
+Restricting your child’s iOS device is easy with Apple Screen Time, from limiting the content they can access to capping their total screen time per day.
 It not only prevents your child from being exposed to explicit content, but also helps them be mindful of how much time they’re spending on their device.

-What if your child has worked out how to hack screen time restrictions, though?
+What if your child has worked out how to hack Screen Time restrictions, though?

 Unfortunately, there are a few ways children can bypass the restrictions you set.
-In this guide, we’ll set out the different tricks your child might use to hack screen time settings, and how you can stop your little online Houdini from doing so.
+In this guide, we’ll set out the different tricks your child might use to hack Screen Time settings, and how you can stop your little online Houdini from doing so.
 Let’s get into it.

 -